KoreTeknology/mixxx-ddjrev1-docs/tutorials/Part_1.md

 </tr>
 </table>

+> [!IMPORTANT]
-The first settings to look after is the controller setting interface itself, it is called "Utilities Mode".
+> The first settings to look after is the controller setting interface itself, it is called "Utilities Mode".
 You can change the following settings in this mode.
-To enter Utilities mode on the Pioneer DJ DDJ-REV1, disconnect the USB cable from your computer, then plug it back in while holding down the CUE and PLAY/PAUSE buttons on the left deck:
+To enter Utilities mode on the Pioneer DJ DDJ-REV1, disconnect the USB cable from your computer, then plug it back in **while holding down the CUE and PLAY/PAUSE buttons on the left deck**.

 1. Fader Start
 2. Back Spin Length
 3. Crossfader Cut Lag